 - Preheat the oven to 325°F and set a rack in the center.

-- Wrap each rack tightly in aluminum foil, and place on a large, rimmed baking sheet.
+- Wrap each rack tightly in foil, and place on a large, rimmed baking sheet.
 Roast until the meat is tender when poked with a knife, about 1½ hours.

 - Unwrap the ribs, discarding the foil and any rendered fat.
 Preheat the broiler, line the baking sheet with a fresh sheet of foil, and place a wire rack on top.
 Set the ribs on the rack and broil, watching closely for burning, until browned and crispy, 5–10 minutes.